 344 Human Physiology.

+Fall (4), Spring (4).

 Functioning of the human body at the cellular, systems, and whole animal level.
 Emphasis on nervous, endocrine, renal, and cardiovascular systems and their interrelationships.
 Students may not earn credit for both BIOL 334 and BIOL 344.

 Prerequisites: BIOL 238 or BIOL 239.

+Offered as needed.